Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Steps

-1. Locate a product on the product grid or product detail page.2.
-Click the "Add to Favourites" button (heart icon or similar).
+1. Locate a product on the product grid or product detail page.
+2. Click the "Add to Favourites" button (heart icon or similar).

 ### Expected Result

+Expected Result:
-Expected Result:- User receives visual feedback, e.g.,: -Heart icon changes color or fills in.- A tooltip or message appears: "Added to Favourites".- Feedback confirms the action was successful.
-Actual
+- User receives visual feedback, e.g.,:
+- Heart icon changes color or fills in.
+- A tooltip or message appears: "Added to Favourites".
+- Feedback confirms the action was successful.

+Actual Result:
-Result: -No visual feedback is shown. -User cannot tell if the product was added to favourites.
+-No visual feedback is shown.
+-User cannot tell if the product was added to favourites.

 ------------------------------------------------------------------------